3 tips for jobseekers to ace an online interview in 2020

 Every industry is seeing changes in 2020 as people grapple with the new normal, and economies have been drastically affected.

 Recruitment and jobseeking are also affected in many ways, and remote hiring is becoming the norm.
 With unemployment rates skyrocketing, there is high competition for job roles in industries that are thriving and consistently hiring during the pandemic.

-While lockdowns are slowly easing in some countries, social distancing measures are still in place to curb more waves of the deadly and contagious virus.
+While lockdowns are easing in some countries, some countries such as Australia are seeing a surge in cases.
+Social distancing measures are still in place to curb more waves of the deadly and contagious virus.

 Glassdoor’s community manager, Jo Cresswell, told CNBC Make It, “In an effort to reduce some of the long-term impacts of COVID-19 on their businesses, companies are turning to technology to maintain business continuity during this time of uncertainty.”